Kais al-Hilali: Media tributes

 The New Yorker magazine commented on his death, "The network of international cartoonists is tight, and when a fellow artist dies unjustly, word travels fast.
 It saddens and enrages cartoonists, and their response is to draw."

 Kais's death was reported by journalists in many of the world's leading television stations and newspapers.
 However, it was the reaction and response from his fellow cartoonists in the same organisations that paid the ultimate tribute to Kais.
 At the time of his death his anti Gaddafi murals were only known to the residents of Benghazi.
 To mark the brutal nature of this death leading cartoonists from newspapers around the globe published cartoons in tribute to him and in protest at his murder, many portraying Colonel Gaddafi as being responsible for his death.

-His death was marked across the world by with an outpouring of art from saddened and enraged political cartoonists many drawing their personal take on al-Hilali's death including Jeff Danziger New York Times Syndicate cartoonist in New York City, Stavro Jabra -Lebanon, Cristian Sampaio -Portugal, Butti Manfuelli -Corsica, Avi Katz – Israel, Riber Hansso -Sweden, Saul Cabanillas – Spain, and Michael Kithla and Giorgio Foraltina.
+His death was marked across the world by an outpouring of art from political cartoonists, many drawing their personal take on al-Hilali's death, including Jeff Danziger, a New York Times Syndicate cartoonist in New York City; Stavro Jabra of Lebanon; Cristian Sampaio of Portugal; Butti Manfuelli of Corsica; Avi Katz of Israel; Riber Hansso of Sweden; Saul Cabanillas of Spain; and Michael Kithla and Giorgio Foraltina.

 CNN, and Republica TV-Radio news networks carried reports on his life and death with CNN referring to his wall murals as 'works of art'.

 His death and the social impact of his art was reported by Rod Nordlandin the New York Times.

 The Australian Newspaper commented 'The young rebel artist lived to fight with his brushes and paints, eschewing Libya's weapons and bloodshed in favour of the satirical anti-Gaddafi graffiti and caricatures that he daubed across Benghazi's walls.

 Irish newspaper publisher Des Grant stated that a street in Benghazi should be named after Kais he repeated the comments on the artist's Facebook page.